jmorse/numbness/README.md

  * Distribution of opponents

 As for changing these constraints, they're all defined at the start of the python formula generator.
-They can be changed, but it's '''not really recommended until some more documentation materialises'''.
+They can be changed, but it's **not really recommended until some more documentation materialises**.
 Changing some things requires the bitwidths of the underlying formula to be changed too; some other factors such as there being four teams per match, and always a multiple of four number of teams, are built in at a more fundemental level.
 Hang around